Worcester Lawyers for Alcohol Crimes

 There are several different alcohol-related laws in Massachusetts that deal with everything from driving under the influence to carrying an open container.
 Murphy & Rudolf, LLP offers criminal defense services for a variety of alcohol crimes.
-Because different alcohol-related incidents carry different penalties, it is important to seek legal help from Worcester criminal defense lawyers who are knowledgeable about federal and state laws regarding alcohol crimes.
+Because different alcohol-related incidents carry different penalties, it is important to seek legal help from Worcester lawyers trained in criminal defense, who are knowledgeable about federal and state laws regarding alcohol crimes.

 Open container laws are in place to stop passengers and drivers from drinking alcohol while in a vehicle.
 These laws relate to situations such as passengers in a car holding bottles or cans of alcohol, or open containers being hidden or stored in compartments within a car like a glove box or center console.
 Open container laws do not strictly apply to vehicles only, and having an open container of alcohol while walking along a public road, sidewalk, or other area is illegal in many states as well.

 - A bottle with the original seal broken

 - An alcoholic beverage poured into a cup

 - A bottle with the seal broken and some of the contents missing

 In open container cases, the defendant has to have been aware that the container was open at the time in question.
 In some states, drivers or vehicle owners can use the defense that a passenger brought the open container into the car without their knowledge.
 The defendant may also try to prove that the container had a faulty seal that opened on its own.